 And at the COVID-19 cemeteries, those who dig the graves work well past dark to bury the dead.

-Indonesia has become a new epicenter of the pandemic, surpassing India with the highest number of COVID-19 cases in Southeast Asia.
-At last count, coronavirus cases had topped 2.9 million; nearly 75,000 people have died.
+Indonesia has become a new COVID hotspot, surpassing India with the highest number of coronavirus cases in Southeast Asia — nearly 3 million at last count, with nearly 75,000 deaths.

 Indonesia has taken India's place — but it's less equipped to handle the crisis

 Indonesia's COVID-19 cases and deaths had begun to trend downward in March 2021.
 But the situation took a sharp turn for the worse when travel for the Eid al-Fitr and Eid al-Adha holidays in May and the highly transmissible Delta variant drove a spike in infections.
 Now, Indonesia has taken India's place as the worst-hit by COVID-19, and the nation is far less equipped than India to handle the crisis.
 Indonesia has 50 percent fewer doctors than India, and medical centers are near the breaking point.

 Indonesia's most populous island, Java, accounts for 70 percent of the nation's COVID-19 cases.
 On July 3, a temporary partial lockdown went into effect in Java and Bali.
 The military set up roadblocks and checkpoints to restrict people's movement across the two islands, and public places such as churches, shopping malls and parks shut down.